satyndragautam/profile-intro/README.md

 --->

 - 🌱 My interest for Data Science and Machine Learning grows manifolds as each day passes by.
-I also love solving problems and exploring different possibilities with open source tools and frameworks.
+I also love solving complex problems and exploring different possibilities with open source tools and frameworks.
-- 🤔 I’m looking forward to collaborate with people in order to learn about more tools and technologies and add in my skillsets.
+- 🤔 I’m looking forward to collaborate with people in order to learn more about new tools and technologies and add them in my skillset.
 - 💬 Ask me about anything.
 I would be very happy to answer. :)
 - 📫 You can contact me @ gautam.ishu5@gmail.com if you have any questions. :)
 - 🔎 My Portfolio: https://sites.google.com/view/satyndrakgautam/home